kosivivian/kosivivian/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Kosisochukwu Nebolisa
 =============================================================================================================================================

-Software developer and AI Enthusiast
+Software developer and ML/Data Scientist
 ------------------------------------

-I have been learning to code for a year now.
-I am skilled in Rust and Python Programming Language.
-I am currently a computer science undergraduate and I do not have any big personal projects but I hope to commit some in the future.
-Most of my projects are simple ones done to further understand my knowledge on different programming languages as I am still a younger coder.
-A bit about me is that I have great desire in the expressions of Artificial Intelligence in the world today and I have interest in developing softwares that can used to solve certain issues in the political and industrial sector.
+Life is all about making decisions—decisions that shape our future.
+But we can't make the right choices without understanding our past and present.
+Our past holds countless records of actions, each with a timestamp—this is data.
+Cleaning, analyzing, and interpreting this data is what empowers better decisions.
+That’s why I’m deeply passionate about data science, data management, and machine learning.
+I’m currently growing my skills and building the future one dataset at a time.

 * 🌍  I'm based in Lagos, Nigeria
-* ✉️  You can contact me at [kossyvivian77@gmail.com](mailto:kossyvivian77@gmail.com)
+* ✉️  You can contact me at [nebolisako@gmail.com](mailto:nebolisako@gmail.com)
-* 🤝  I'm open to collaborating on Research programmes and interesting projects
+* 🤝  I'm open to collaborating on Research programmes and innovative projects around business intelligence, commerce, and fashion
 * ⚡  A fun fact about me is my observant nature makes it easy for me to study people, read body language, and even sometimes know what a person is thinking.
 Yes!
 I am that good..

 ### Skills